 The largest synthesis came in a 2018 systematic review by Avgerinos and colleagues published in Experimental Gerontology (PMID 29704637).
 The team pooled six randomized trials in healthy adults and found measurable but modest improvements in short-term memory and reasoning, particularly in older participants.
 The effect sizes were not dramatic, but they were consistent.

 A 2024 update by Xu and colleagues reviewed 16 randomized trials covering 492 participants.
-GRADE-rated certainty was moderate for memory and low for executive function — meaning memory improvements are reasonably well-established, while attention-related benefits remain less certain.
+GRADE-rated certainty was moderate for memory and low for executive function, meaning memory improvements are reasonably well-established, while attention-related benefits remain less certain.

 The pattern across the literature: creatine helps memory more than it helps reaction time.
-Populations who start with low brain creatine — vegetarians, older adults, the chronically sleep-deprived — respond more than well-rested, well-fed young omnivores.
+Populations who start with low brain creatine, vegetarians, older adults, the chronically sleep-deprived, respond more than well-rested, well-fed young omnivores.
 If your baseline is already good, the ceiling for improvement is modest.

 An older but methodologically careful trial by Watanabe and colleagues at the University of Tokyo, Department of Neuropsychiatry (PMID 11985880) tested creatine on mental fatigue during repeated serial calculation tasks.
 Subjects taking 8 g/day for five days showed reduced fatigue and lower oxygen demand in the brain compared with placebo.
-The takeaway: creatine made the brain more efficient under cognitive load.
+The upshot: creatine made the brain more efficient under cognitive load.

 What That Means for Real Life